-In July we agreed to provide additional financial contributions to support the viable delivery of Taunton's Park and Ride service until March 2020.
+In July we agreed to provide additional financial contributions to support the viable delivery of Taunton's Park and Ride service until March 2020 and explore options to improve its ongoing viability.

 Local Plan Review

 We recently announced the timetable for our Local Plan Review, which will see us consult on an Issues & Options document later this year.
 The Local Plan represents an important opportunity to deliver on some important tasks set out in this Framework.